Didip-eu/ddpa_lines_ng/README.md

 Remarks:

-+ To run on the GPU, pass `-device gpu` to the command.
++ The default output format is a JSON dictionary on the standard output (or, explicitly: `-output_format stdout`)
 + The `-line_height_factor` parameter determines how much of the line should be serialized, with respect to the detected 'x-height' for the line component.
 Eg. With the factor above (1.3), if the detected core line is 10-pixel high, the resulting polygon is a strip that is 13-pixel thick.
 Default: 1.0 ($\approx$ core line only).
-+ By default, the JSON serialization includes non-standard line attributes, such as the line x-height (in pixels) and the centerline points: they are not part of the PageXML specs and are omitted from the corresponding output format (see `xml` format option).
++ By default, the JSON serialization includes non-standard line attributes, such as the line x-height (in pixels) and the centerline points: they are not part of the PageXML specs and are omitted from the corresponding output format (see `-output_format xml` format option).
++ To run on the GPU, pass the `-device gpu` option.

 ## Visualize